Homemade Mosquito Repellent for Dogs

 Easy to Make Mosquito Repellent for You and Your Dogs

-Where I live in Brazil, mosquitoes, fleas, and ticks are a constant problem for dogs, but increases during our wet season which runs from December through May.
+Where I live in Brazil, mosquitoes, fleas, and ticks are a constant problem for dogs.
+This problem increases during our wet season which runs from December through May.
 Although there are insecticides, repellents and other poisons to combat these pests, I prefer to use natural products for myself, my animals and in my home.

-When I read about the dangerous chemicals which are in some of the repellents, I shake my head in disbelief that these are sold to the general public.
+When I read about the dangerous chemicals that are in some of the repellents, I shake my head in disbelief that these are sold to the general public.
 Although DEET is now marketed as safe for humans, it isn't the case for pets.
 Because animals lick their fur they will be consuming some internally which is toxic to them.
 That fact alone tells me it is not something I want on my skin, either.
 Years ago I was given some good advice about skincare, they said, “don't put anything on your skin that you wouldn't be willing to eat.”
 Your skin is the largest organ you have so why would you spray it with something toxic?

 Does Fur Protect Against Insect Bites?

 At the moment I have two dogs, a medium sized mongrel, and a Doberman cross.
 The mongrel has longer hair than the Doberman thus protecting her from mosquito bites on her sides, neck, and back.
 Her ears, legs, and abdomen area are still susceptible to insect bites.
 The Doberman has short hair and when she is bitten it shows.
-She'll get raised lumps which are visible through her short fur.
+She'll get raised lumps that are visible through her short fur.

 I don't like the thought of either of them being bitten and so I made it my goal to find a pet-friendly natural repellent for them.

 Because my neighbors have lived here all their lives, I mentioned to them I wanted a natural mosquito repellent.
 Not only do they have homemade recipes for repellents, they also are a wealth of information about medicinal uses for the various plants growing in this region.